 Plan to store these supplies in sturdy, easy-to-carry containers such as backpacks, duffle bags, small covered tubs or small covered trash containers.

-- A three-day supply of water (one gallon per person per day) and food that won't spoil
+- A three-day supply of water (ideally one gallon per person per day) and food that won't spoil

 - One change of clothing and footwear per person, and one blanket or sleeping bag per person